manticoresoftware/manticoresearch/manual/Logging/Query_logging.md

 Note that **all** requests would be logged in this format, including those sent via SphinxAPI and SphinxSE, not just those sent via SQL.
 Also note, that this kind of logging works only with plain log files and will not work if you use 'syslog' service for logging.

-The features of Manticore SQL log format compared to the default text one are as follows.
+The features of Manticore SQL log format compared to the plain text one are as follows.

 * All request types should be logged.
 (This is still work in progress.)
 * Full statement data will be logged where possible.